-Where are we now?33
+Where are we now?31

 - 1. Qualification success rates vary from year to year but have declined in recent years, especially at Level 1 NCEA. - 2.
-The proportions of students leaving schooling without formal qualifications has increased. - 3.
+The proportion of students leaving schooling without formal qualifications has increased. - 3.
 There are persistent disparities in qualification outcomes (NCEA) between Māori and non-Māori and different genders and the gaps have not been successfully bridged. - 4.
 There are significant proportions of students with low attendance, and we know this affects achievement of qualifications; this is the most significant factor in determining qualification successes. - 5.
-Significant proportions of new are below or well-below literacy (and numeracy curriculum norms.
-Literacy is a critical factor in achieving qualification 'successes. - 6.
+Significant proportions of new students to high school are below or well-below literacy (and numeracy curriculum norms.
+Literacy is a critical factor in accessing learning and achieving qualification success. - 6.
 There is a persistent 'credit culture' to achieve rather than to seek endorsement. - 7.
 Course endorsement rates are lower that national statistics as external assessments are needed for course endorsements. - 8.
-We are developing processes to systematically inquire and record goals, aspiration, and link these to outcomes. - There is a range of teaching practices where there are many examples of good practice, but a shared visible model of teaching and learning (pedagogy) is yet to be agreed. - 10.
+We are developing processes to systematically inquire and record goals, aspiration, and link these to outcomes. - 9.
+There is a range of teaching practices where there are many examples of good practice, but a shared visible model of teaching and learning (pedagogy) is yet to be agreed, although this is underway. - 10.
 Professional learning since 2020 has focused on culturally responsive practices and understanding Te Tiriti and how to respond to achieve equity and excellence.
 In continues to be a journey.